 While advancements in technology, and the forces of convergence, are impacting almost every industry, some industries are facing particularly profound change as a result of new business models enabled by convergence of multiple technologies.
 The motor-vehicle, or automotive, industry is among the industries experiencing the early stages of a large-scale business revolution attributable to converging advanced technologies.
 Advancements in electric vehicles, provide an early example of disruptive technology impacting the automotive sector.
 Internal combustion engines and automotive transmissions are not required in an electric car - and efficient electric motors, and batteries with high energy storage density, are creating a revolutionary change in major components of vehicles and, therefore, their supply chain.
-While electric vehicles, and other alternatively fueled vehicles, are part of a disruptive technology revolution impacting the automotive sector, another area of technology convergence has far more profound implications for the future of the industry.
+While electric vehicles, and other alternatively fueled vehicles, are part of a disruptive technology revolution impacting the automotive sector.
+Automotive of the industry.
 Multiple technology domains (Figure 1) are converging to enable the development of Autonomous Vehicles (AVs) which have the potential to not only impact the characteristics of the vehicles themselves but create fundamental shifts in the future of mobility and the infrastructure that vehicles use and interface with.

-FIGURE 1.
 Examples of Technology Domains Converging to Enable Autonomous Vehicles and Mobile Systems